rentpath/blog/articles/webpack_tboyd/article.md

 This only becomes a concern once you use a dynamic require, so not every Webpack configuration will have the publicPath specified.
 Whenever you use this technique, you should be sure to check to make sure the publicPath is properly set.

 ## Conclusion

-[Ed.: When should a developer use Webpack?
-When to avoid it?
-Any evidence of time saved with it? ]
+Asset delivery is not an area most front-end developers focus on.
+This is because, with the set of ad-hoc techniques we're accustomed to, creating a progressively enhanced client-side app is far more trouble than it's worth.
+Webpack simplifies this to the extent that any dev can now exercise full control over when and where their code gets loaded.

 I don’t know enough about Webpack yet to guarantee that it won’t be made obsolete by some other tool within the next couple of years.
 But, I do know enough to say that mastering a tool like Webpack will pay off many times in the long run if you are heavily invested in developing for the web platform.
-Even if Webpack stays in the margins of the Javascript community, its innovative principles will guide the design of its own future usurpers.

 Like Rails in 2009, Webpack is a mature technology outside the mainstream that has nonetheless attracted a community of highly productive people and created its own niche.
 I’m excited to learn Webpack and look forward to see what comes of it.

 ## References